A Minnesota DWI Defense Lawyer Explains DWI Investigations

 Once again, test conditions play a role in the result.
 Very few surfaces are perfectly flat and level.
 Furthermore, it’s much easier to walk an actual line, like a parking lot stripe, as opposed to an imaginary line.
 Footwear is an issue as well.
 Unless the subject is wearing athletic shoes, it’s almost impossible to complete this test.

-In court, it’s not enough to show that the defendant “failed” the test.
+At trial, it’s not enough to show that the defendant “failed” the test.
 The state must prove, beyond a reasonable doubt, that the defendant failed the test because s/he was intoxicated, and not because s/he was sleepy, nervous, fatigued, or clumsy.

 Minnesota is one of the only states where officers administer these tests.
 These gadgets have a number of technical and scientific flaws, as outlined below.